dhananjay5070/Power-BI-sales-dashboard/README.md

 # Power-BI-sales-dashboard
-Analyse the Ecommerce sales data to get usefull insights
+Analyze the e-commerce sales data to gain useful insights.